Satellite Internet Providers: Providers, Plans & Availability

 See our expert guides tailored to specific internet needs.

-Satellite Internet FAQ
+Satellite Internet Providers FAQ

-What is satellite internet?
+What is satellite internet providers?

 Traditional satellite internet (Viasat, HughesNet) uses geostationary satellites orbiting 22,236 miles above Earth.
 Your dish sends signals to the satellite, which relays them to ground stations connected to the internet backbone.
 This high altitude creates ~600ms round-trip latency.
 Starlink uses low-earth orbit (LEO) satellites at just 340 miles altitude, with thousands of satellites forming a mesh network.
 LEO dramatically reduces latency to 20-50ms and enables much higher speeds, approaching ground-based broadband performance.

-How fast is satellite internet?
+How fast is satellite internet providers?

-Satellite Internet typically offers speeds ranging from 25 Mbps – 500 Mbps.
+Satellite Internet Providers typically offers speeds ranging from 25 Mbps – 500 Mbps.
 Actual speeds depend on your provider, plan, and location.
 Satellite speeds have improved dramatically with Starlink, but can be affected by weather and network congestion.

-How much does satellite internet cost?
+How much does satellite internet providers cost?

-Satellite Internet plans typically range from $50 – $165/mo.
+Satellite Internet Providers plans typically range from $50 – $165/mo.
 Prices vary by provider, speed tier, and promotional periods.
 Sign up above for the latest pricing and promotions available in your area.

-Is satellite internet available in my area?
+Is satellite internet providers available in my area?

 Satellite internet is available virtually everywhere in the US — it's the one technology that has no geographic limitations.

-Who is satellite internet best for?
+Who is satellite internet providers best for?

-Satellite Internet is best for: Rural residents, remote areas, RV/boat users, traveling professionals, areas without cable or fiber.
+Satellite Internet Providers is best for: Rural residents, remote areas, RV/boat users, traveling professionals, areas without cable or fiber.
 Satellite is the go-to option when ground-based broadband isn't available at your location.

 Every internet type has trade-offs.
 The best choice depends on what's available at your address, your speed needs, and your budget.
 Sign up above for personalized advice.